Category filter

 Activity: Define the device activity that will trigger the action on the device.
 You can select from the following four activity types:

 1. On Device Enrollment: Triggers the action when the device is enrolled.
-The deployment action will be applied only to newly enrolled devices after their initial device scan.
+The automation action will be applied only to newly enrolled devices after their initial device scan.

 2. On SIM Insertion: Triggers the action upon the insertion of a SIM card on the device.